Exceptional collections on Dolgachev surfaces associated with degenerations: Introduction

 \subsection{Notations and Conventions}

 Throughout this paper, everything will be defined over the field of complex numbers.
 A surface is an irreducible projective variety of dimension two.
 If $T$ is a scheme of finite type over $\C$ and $t \in T$ a closed point, then we use $(t \in T)$ to indicate the analytic germ.
-This means that $T$ is a small analytic neighborhood of $t$ which can be shrunk if necessary.

 Let $n > a > 0$ be coprime integers, and let $\xi$ be the $n^2$-th root of unity.
 The $T_1$-singularity

 will be denoted by $\bigl( 0 \in \A^2 \big/ \frac{1}{n^2}(1,na-1) \bigr)$.